keerah/SendTo_FFmpeg/README.md

 # Description
-This is a set of Windows **batch** scripts for effortless transcoding videos using the free **FFmpeg** tool.
-It is a set of tools I develop mainly for myself and it saves me tons of time in every day work.
+This is a set of Windows **batch** scripts for effortless video transcoding using the free **FFmpeg** tool.
+This is a set of tools I develop mainly for myself and it saves me tons of time in every day work.

 ![menu img](https://i.imgur.com/1SOp2wO.png "SendTo_FFmpeg presets in the standard windows Send To menu")